neuralsorcerer/qiskit-inspect/docs/cookbook.md

 - Pass `classical_bit_columns=True` (or a list of names) to split the classical snapshot tuple into individual nullable integer columns.
+- Use `include_pre_measurement=True` to preserve the pre-collapse state for measurement records in exported traces and DataFrames.
+Rows without a pre-measurement snapshot leave the CSV cells blank and populate `pd.NA` entries in DataFrame exports so callers can distinguish missing data from genuine zero probabilities.
 - Export helpers accept iterables of dictionaries or `TraceRecord` objects.
 - Files are written in UTF-8 with newline termination suitable for git diffs.